MarquisOgre/digiswap-document/products/digiswap-exchange/liquidity-guide.md

 "Liquidity" is central to how Digiswap's Exchange works.
 You can add liquidity for any token pair by staking both through the Liquidity page.

-In return for adding liquidity, you'll receive trading fees for that pair, and receive LP Tokens you can [stake in Farms](https://docs.digiswap.finance/products/yield-farming/farms) to earn DGP rewards!
+In return for adding liquidity, you'll receive trading fees for that pair, and receive LP Tokens you can [stake in Farms](https://docs.digiswap.finance/products/yield-farming/farms) to earn DIGIS rewards!

 ### **Adding liquidity**